f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/scenario1.rst

 .. image:: ../images/image005.png
    :align: center

-Please modify the above Security Policy to satisfy the requirements from the Scenario described.
-Please following the step by step directions that follow to successfully complete this task.
+You will modify the above Security Policy to satisfy the requirements from the Scenario described.